pingidentity/pingdirectory-go-client/configurationapi/docs/FileBasedAuditLogPublisherResponse.md

 ### GetSoftDeleteEntryAuditBehavior

-`func (o *FileBasedAuditLogPublisherResponse) GetSoftDeleteEntryAuditBehavior() EnumlogPublisherSoftDeleteEntryAuditBehaviorProp`
+`func (o *FileBasedAuditLogPublisherResponse) GetSoftDeleteEntryAuditBehavior() EnumlogPublisherFileBasedAuditSoftDeleteEntryAuditBehaviorProp`

 GetSoftDeleteEntryAuditBehavior returns the SoftDeleteEntryAuditBehavior field if non-nil, zero value otherwise.

 ### GetSoftDeleteEntryAuditBehaviorOk

-`func (o *FileBasedAuditLogPublisherResponse) GetSoftDeleteEntryAuditBehaviorOk() (*EnumlogPublisherSoftDeleteEntryAuditBehaviorProp, bool)`
+`func (o *FileBasedAuditLogPublisherResponse) GetSoftDeleteEntryAuditBehaviorOk() (*EnumlogPublisherFileBasedAuditSoftDeleteEntryAuditBehaviorProp, bool)`

 GetSoftDeleteEntryAuditBehaviorOk returns a tuple with the SoftDeleteEntryAuditBehavior field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSoftDeleteEntryAuditBehavior

-`func (o *FileBasedAuditLogPublisherResponse) SetSoftDeleteEntryAuditBehavior(v EnumlogPublisherSoftDeleteEntryAuditBehaviorProp)`
+`func (o *FileBasedAuditLogPublisherResponse) SetSoftDeleteEntryAuditBehavior(v EnumlogPublisherFileBasedAuditSoftDeleteEntryAuditBehaviorProp)`

 SetSoftDeleteEntryAuditBehavior sets SoftDeleteEntryAuditBehavior field to given value.